DoktorlHouse/CarCountingYolov4-DeepSort/README.md

 ```

 ## Resulting Video
-As mentioned above, the resulting video will save to wherever you set the ``--output`` command line flag path to.
-I always set it to save to the 'outputs' folder.
+As mentioned above, the resulting video will be saved to wherever you set the ``--output`` command line flag path to.
+I set it to save to the 'outputs' folder on default.
 You can also change the type of video saved by adjusting the ``--output_format`` flag, by default it is set to AVI codec which is XVID.

 Example video showing tracking of all coco dataset classes:
 <p align="center"><img src="data/helpers/cars.gif"\></p>